 In the fridge, in an airtight container, it will hold for up to 4 days.

 Honestly, it is a lot like regular caramel.
-Make sure it is blended well and it is creamy and thick!
+Dates have a natural caramel flavor, making them perfect for a healthy swap like this.
+Make sure it is blended well and will be just as thick and creamy as traditional caramel!

-It isn't exactly like regular caramel, of course.
 It tastes like a milder version of caramel.
-Yes, you can taste the dates in it, but the flavor is not overpowering, especially when you add in peanut butter or other nut butter,
+Yes, you can taste the dates, but the flavor is not overpowering, especially when adding peanut butter or another nut butter.
+Feel free to add a drizzle of pure maple syrup or a sprinkle of your favorite spices, such as ground cinnamon.

 Other Clean Eating Recipes